TritonDataCenter/rfd/rfd/0071/README.md

 - Key management is beyond the scope of this work.
 Therefore, this solution should not depend on a particular key management choice.
 - There shouldn't be any server-side changes needed to make this solution work.
-- Files uploaded and encrypted using the Node.js manta client should support being decrypted/verified using other clients (Java).
+- Files uploaded and encrypted using the Node.js Manta client should support being decrypted/verified using other clients (Java).
-- The manta SDK for Node.js lowercases the header keys, therefore, assume that the `m-*` are all lowercase
+- The Manta SDK for Node.js lowercases the header keys, therefore, assume that the `m-*` headers are all lowercase

 ### Limitations

 - GCM is the only supported authentication encryption cipher supported by Node.js: https://nodejs.org/api/crypto.html#crypto_cipher_setaad_buffer
+- The `chattr` Manta SDK function will not auto-encrypt metadata headers set on the `m-encrypt-metadata` header location

 ### API

 #### `get(path, options, callback)`

-Retrieve an encrypted object stored at `path` inside Manta and decrypt it.
-The `options` object expects a property named `getKey` that will be a function that will be executed to get the secret key used to encrypt the object stored at `path`.
-Below are possible scenarios to consider:
+Update the existing `get` function with support for retrieving encrypted objects, validating their integrity, and passing the decrypted version to the developer.
+The `options` object will be updated to expect a property named `getKey` that will be a function that will be executed to get the secret key used to encrypt the object stored at `path`. `getKey` is only required when retrieving an encrypted object.

+##### Potential Failures to Consider

+Below are possible scenarios/failures to consider

 1. `m-encrypt-support` doesn't exist or doesn't have the value `'client'`, in which case the object is assumed not to be encrypted and the normal processing of the file occurs, without decryption
 1. `m-encrypt-cipher` is set to an algorithm that isn't supported by Node.js, in which case an error should be returned in the callback